 Much like an oil treatment.
-Wax treatments is spread on the surface and is usually a thicker and sticky compound.
-Wax treatment penetrate the wood and also fills thin surface cracks that prevent water penetration.
+Wax treatment is spread on the surface and is usually a thick and sticky compound.
+Wax treatment penetrates the wood and also fills thin surface cracks that prevent water penetration.
 It is quick to re-apply numerous coats and requires little preparation.
-Perfect for hard to reach areas and timbers less stable in grain like Eucalyptus Poles (Gumpoles).
+Perfect for hard to reach areas and timbers less stable in grain, like Eucalyptus Poles (Gumpoles).

-Liquid wax treatments takes some time to dry completely and can collect Dirt and dust particles.
+Liquid wax treatment takes some time to dry completely and can collect Dirt and dust particles.
 Should be used as primary protection of the wood and not as a finish that compliments wood grain or colour.
-This method is not intended as a primer for secondary coatings of other types of treatments.
+This method is not intended as a primer for secondary coating of other types of treatment.

-Normal soaps contains harmful Chemicals such as Amoniac and de-greasing agents that essentially desolves the existing protection.
+Normal soap contains harmful Chemicals such as Amoniac and de-greasing agents that essentially desolves the existing protection.

 Epoxy treatments are adhesives made from a class of synthetic thermosetting polymers containing epoxide groups.
-Usually a 2x part mixture of which one contains a catalyst that serves as hardening accelerant.
-These treatments usually contains poly-urethane additives for strength, UV and Durability.
+Usually a 2-part mixture of which one contains a catalyst that serves as a hardening accelerant.
+These treatments usually contain poly-urethane additives for strength, UV and Durability.

 Some Epoxy treatments offers minimal colour changes to wood once applied.
-Other advantage is the strength and longevity of this treatment. perfect for high traffic areas.
+Another advantage is the strength and longevity of this treatment. perfect for high traffic areas.

-Unfortunately not always suitable for outdoor use as the hardened surface can be cracked and peeled by the sun.
-Moisture tends to creep in below hardened surface and starts peeling and discolouring.
+Unfortunately not always suitable for outdoor use as the hardened surface can crack and peel by sun exposure.
+Moisture tends to creep in below the hardened surface and starts peeling and discolouring.

 High Pressure Washing

-A pressure washer can be used to clean your deck if done correctly and the wood is in good shape (the pressure can cause further damage if it isn’t), keep it on the lowest setting that will clean the surface without damage (this will depend on how soft the wood is).
+A pressure washer can be used to clean your deck if done correctly and the wood is in good shape (the pressure can cause further damage not done correctly).
+Keep it on the lowest setting that will clean the surface without damage (this will depend on how soft the wood is).
 Use a fan tip setting between 40′ and 60′ tip size and spray with the grain.